bihealth/Radvanced/README.md

 # Radvanced
 CUBI advanced R bioinformatics course

-Please e-mail me for access to the Zoom meeting.
+Please e-mail me for access to the Zoom meeting: `january.weiner _at_ bihealth.de`

 Session 1: Wednesday, May 6th, 9 am